 |

-AboutI am a Research Fellow in Transportation Engineering at Trinity College Dublin, Ireland.
-I currently serve as the Research Staff Representative (2025/26) on both the School of Engineering Executive Committee and the Research Committee.
-My research focuses on understanding human choice behaviour in complex systems.
-I develop integrative frameworks that combine econometric modelling, machine learning, causal inference, energy–transport systems modelling, and urban planning analysis to study how individuals and households make activity–travel and energy-related decisions.
+AboutI am a Research Fellow in Transportation Engineering at Trinity College Dublin, Ireland, and serve as Research Staff Representative (2025/26) on the School of Engineering Executive and Research Committees.
+My research focuses on human behaviour in complex transport and energy systems.
+I develop integrative frameworks combining econometric modelling, machine learning, causal inference, and energy–transport systems analysis to study activity–travel and energy-related decision-making.
 I have secured over €1.35 million in competitive research funding.
-I currently serve as Co-Investigator on a 2025 research award from the Environmental Protection Agency for the project Integrated Grid Resilience for Infrastructure Sustainability & Emergencies (2026–2028).
-I also serve as a Co-Principal Investigator on a 2025 Sustainable Energy Authority of Ireland (SEAI) - Research Demonstration and Development (RD&D) grant Causal Inference for Resilient Cities and Urban Integrated Transport (2026–2030).
-I earned my PhD in transportation engineering from Imperial College London in 2023, with a dissertation on Endogeneity and Consideration Set Issues in Residential Location Choice Models I have an MSc in Engineering with a specialization in Transportation Engineering from The University of Texas at Austin and a BTech in Civil Engineering from the Indian Institute of Technology, Bombay.
-I am a Imperial College Global Fellow awardee [2022] and Turing Scheme research awardee [2022], which allowed me to conduct research at the Technical University of Munich (TUM), Germany.
-I have also received Department Dixon Scholarship and Wellcome Trust Scholarship for Ph.D. in UK [2019-2023], Texas District Student Fellowship [2017-2018] and Graduate fellowship to undertake graduate studies at UT Austin [2016-2018]. |
+I am Co-Investigator on an EPA Ireland project, Integrated Grid Resilience for Infrastructure Sustainability & Emergencies (2026–2028), and Co-Principal Investigator on an SEAI RD&D grant, Causal Inference for Resilient Cities and Urban Integrated Transport (2026–2030).
+I hold a PhD in Transportation Engineering from Imperial College London (2023), an MSc from the University of Texas at Austin, and a BTech from the Indian Institute of Technology Bombay.
+I am an Imperial College Global Fellow and Turing Scheme awardee (2022), having conducted research at the Technical University of Munich.
+I have also held the Dixon Scholarship, Wellcome Trust Scholarship, Texas District Student Fellowship, and a graduate fellowship at UT Austin.
+A detailed academic bio is available here. |

 Contact and quick links